Introduction to Selenium

 2. Now, you have Java JDK installed in your system

-Step 1: Go to the Eclipse download page (the recent one is Eclipse Installer 2019-06 R), with this link: https://www.eclipse.org/downloads/
+Step 1: Go to the Eclipse download page (the recent one is Eclipse Installer 2019-06 R) through this link: https://www.eclipse.org/downloads/

 Step 2: Click on Download 64 bit.
 You would land on a page as shown below: